Comparison of some geometric frameworks for dissipative evolution in multiscale non-equilibrium thermodynamics: Acknowledgment

 \section{Acknowledgment}

 MP was supported by Czech Science Foundation, project 23-05736S.
-MP is a member of the Nečas Centre for Mathematical Modeling.
-We are grateful to O{\u g}ul Esen and Fran{\c c}ois Gay-Balmaz for valuable discussions.
+MP is a member of the Nečas Center for Mathematical Modeling.
+MP used Github Copilot for grammar cleaning and for minor code suggestions.
+We are grateful to O{\u g}ul Esen and Fran{\c c}ois Gay-Balmaz for valuable discussions on differential geometry and its applications in non-equilibrium thermodynamics.
+We also thank Mark Peletier and Marcello Seri for discussing the statistical background of gradient dynamics.